 Section 4.
 Voting Rights of Members.
 Each member of the Voting Class entitled to vote shall have one vote on each matter submitted to a vote of the voting members entitled to vote.
 Members of the Individual Class and the Associate Class shall have no voting rights and shall have no right to submit for consideration or resolution any matters to the corporation or to the members or board of directors at any meeting or otherwise.

 Section 5.
 Termination of Membership.

+Board Termination of Membership.
 After an appropriate hearing and pursuant to the requirements of NRS Section 82.251, the board of directors may, by a majority vote of the members of the board, suspend or expel a member, or terminate or suspend a membership of a member, for cause, or because such member becomes ineligible for membership, or because such member is in default of the payment of dues for the period fixed in Article XIV of these bylaws.
 Among other things, violation of the bylaws or of any rules and regulations adopted by the board of directors, including any code of ethics, shall constitute cause.

+Automatic Termination of Membership.
+Associate and Individual memberships shall expire at the end of the calendar year for which the membership dues are paid, however an entity or individual can renew its membership within 90 days after its expiration without requiring a new application or Board approval pursuant to Section 3.

 Section 6.
 Resignation.
-Any member may resign by filing a written resignation with the secretary.
+Any member may resign by filing a written resignation with the secretary of the corporation.

 Section 7.
 Reinstatement.
-Upon written request signed by a former member and filed with the secretary, the board of directors may reinstate the former member to membership upon such terms as the board of directors may deem appropriate.
+Upon written request signed by a former member and filed with the secretary of the corporation, the board of directors may reinstate the former member to membership upon such terms as the board of directors may deem appropriate.

 Section 8.
 Organization into Regions.
 Voting members shall be organized into nine (9) regions.
 The nine (9) regions are as follows:

-Region 1: Alabama, Connecticut, Florida, Maine, Massachusetts, Mississippi, Missouri, New York, North Carolina, Rhode Island, South Carolina
+Region 1: Alabama, Connecticut, Florida, Maine, Massachusetts, Mississippi, Missouri, New York, North Carolina, Rhode Island, South Carolina, Virginia

 Region 2: Indiana, Iowa, Michigan, Minnesota, Wisconsin Region 3: Nebraska, North Dakota, South Dakota